Orson Welles: Early life

 "Todd provided Welles with many valuable experiences", wrote critic Richard France.
 "He was able to explore and experiment in an atmosphere of acceptance and encouragement.
 In addition to a theatre, the school's own radio station was at his disposal."
 Welles's first radio experience was on that station, performing his own adaptation of Sherlock Holmes.

 On December 28, 1930, when Welles was 15, his father died of heart and kidney failure in a hotel in Chicago, aged 58.
 Shortly before, Welles had told his father that he refused to see him until he stopped drinking.
 Welles suffered lifelong guilt and despair that he was unable to express.
 "That was the last I ever saw of him", Welles told biographer Barbara Leaming 53 years later.
-"I've never, never ...
-I don't want to forgive myself."
+"I don't want to forgive myself."
 His father's will left Welles to name his own guardian.
-When Roger Hill declined, he chose Dr. Maurice Bernstein, a physician and friend of the family.
+When Roger Hill declined, he chose Dr. Bernstein.

 Following graduation from Todd in May 1931, Welles was awarded a scholarship to Harvard College; his mentor Roger Hill advised him to attend Cornell College in Iowa.
 (Note: "Harvard reportedly offered a scholarship to its famous '47 Workshop' in playwriting", wrote biographer Patrick McGilligan.
 The course of study and training was created by George Pierce Baker in connection with the dramatics course known as English 47.)
 Instead, Welles chose travel.
 He studied for a few weeks at the Art Institute of Chicago with Boris Anisfeld, who encouraged him to pursue painting.

 Welles occasionally returned to Woodstock.
-He was asked in a 1960 interview, "Where is home?" and replied, "I suppose it's Woodstock, Illinois, if it's anywhere.
-I went to school there for four years.
+He was asked in a 1960 interview, "Where is home?" and replied, "I suppose it's Woodstock, Illinois, if it's anywhere ...
 If I try to think of a home, it's that."